SweSri07/RubiksCubeSolver/README.md

 - View your statistics in the Stats section
 - Check your solve history in the History section
 - Sort solves by date or time
-- Export your data using the backup feature

 ## Contributing